-Effective meal planning allows you to prepare and consume more meals at home, which equates to eating more nutritious foods and an overall healthier diet.
-However, the benefits of meal planning reach far beyond just improved health.
-It also costs less, can be a relaxing and enjoyable activity, and – if you have children at home – it can be a great way to get them to experiment with new and different foods.
+Effective meal planning allows you to prepare and consume more meals at home, which can equate to eating more nutritious foods and an overall healthier diet.
+It can also be a relaxing and enjoyable activity for the whole family and allow you to experiment with different meal options.

 Preparing and consuming more meals at home starts with effective meal planning.
 Here are the steps to do so:

-- Step 3: Create your shopping list and double check what you already have on hand.
+Step 3: Create your shopping list and double check what you already have on hand.
 It can help to categorize by the section in the grocery store to make your shopping trip much more effective, i.e., produce, meat/deli, bakery, dairy, pantry items, etc. While it might cost you a tad more, you can save time and energy by opting for precut fruits and veggies, salad mixes, and other similar type convenience items – especially if it means you’ll be more likely to actually eat them!
-Keep in mind that frozen fruits and veggies are also an excellent and equally nutritious alternative for fresh, particularly if they aren’t in season.
+Keep in mind that frozen fruits and veggies are also an excellent and equally nutritious alternative if you don’t have easy access to fresh produce, or the produce you’re seeking is out of season.

 Like most things, effective meal planning takes practice.
 However, once you get the hang of it, you’ll find life just got a little easier and perhaps a little healthier.